-Inside the marketInside are meat, cheese and fish vendors, along with some general grocery, a bar and a trattotria, "De Rocco", which is a great place for an inexpensive lunch.
-The Macellerie (butchers) here are usually of very good quality, among them you can find specialties like horse steaks and small birds that you may not find in other spots in Florence.
-The lone fish vendor has a lot of frozen products - if fish is very important on your shopping list you will find more selection at the Mercato Centrale.
+Inside the marketInside are meat, cheese and fish vendors, along with some general grocery, a bar (meaning coffee), and a trattoria, "De Rocco", which is a great place for an inexpensive lunch.
+The macellerie (butchers) here are usually of very good quality, among them you can find specialties like horse steaks and small birds that you may not find in other spots in Florence.
+The lone fish vendor has a very large counter with lots of frozen products - if fish is very important on your shopping list you will probably find more selection at the famous Mercato Centrale.

 Overall this is our favorite food market - the experience is authentic (as it can be in a tourist town like Florence), the service is friendly, and there are (usually) more Florentines than tourists - not to mention all the great food, and some really good prices, especially on fruits and vegetables.

 The market is located just off Piazza Ghiberti, and near Piazza/Chiesa Sant'Ambrogio.